Yuh 3a Review 2023 – Pros & Cons

 Finpension 3a is currently my favorite third pillar available in Switzerland.
 So, comparing any new third pillars with Finpension 3a makes sense.

-Finpension offers portfolios of index funds as well.
+Finpension also offers portfolios of index funds.
 These index funds are very cheap and very efficient.
 For instance, they can optimize for US dividends since they are using funds.
-This can make a very significant difference and avoids having to pay stamp duty.
+This can make a very significant difference and avoid having to pay stamp duty.

 On top of that, you can choose whether you want to invest sustainably or not.
-And you can also entirely opt out of hedging by doing a custom portfolio.
+You can also entirely opt out of hedging by creating a custom portfolio.

-Finally, looking at the fees, Finpension 3a is at 0.39% per year, while Yuh 3a is at 0.50% per year.
+Finally, the fees are as follows: Finpension 3a is 0.39% per year, while Yuh 3a is 0.50% per year.
 This makes Finpension 3a 20% cheaper than Yuh 3a!

 Yuh 3a vs True Wealth 3a